Skip to content

 Handshake data can be accessed through the Web Interface and the GraphQL API.
 For Web Interface instructions and details, refer to Handshake fundamentals.

-The Network Analyzer supports several types of PCAP formats, PCAP link layers, and protocols.
+The Network Analyzer supports several PCAP formats, PCAP link layers, and protocols.
+Refer to Getting started with PCAP upload for details on using PCAPs for analysis.

 PCAP formats